What parents need to know

 Engagement, Approach, Support

 Playing with the tool to enhance what would be ordinary photos can be very fun, and the social aspect is sure to engage.
-Does a remarkable job implementing a neat idea with an easy and fast interface, all for free.
+The app does a remarkable job implementing a neat idea with an easy and fast interface, all for free.

 There's a pretty detailed help section, but it's kind of tucked away and not useful for on-the-go tips.
 There's no tutorial, but Instagram is very intuitive to use.